Counterparts Tour: Set list

-This is an example setlist adapted from Rush: Wandering the Face of the Earth – The Official Touring History of what were performed during the tour, but may not represent the majority of the shows.
+This is an example set list adapted from Rush: Wandering the Face of the Earth – The Official Touring History of what were performed during the tour, but may not represent the majority of the shows.
+The Counterparts Tour was also the first and only Rush tour to not feature any portion(s) of 2112 in the set list since the song's release.